smaxiso/ai-gallery/README.md

-# AI Gallery
+# TheAIHubX

+**Discover, compare, and master AI tools - Your complete learning hub**

-A beautiful, modern AI tools gallery with glassmorphism design, 3D effects, and smooth animations.
+Find all your essential AI tools in one place.
+Explore, compare, and learn to master AI with curated tools and structured learning paths.
+A beautiful, modern platform with glassmorphism design, 3D effects, and smooth animations.
 Built with React, Material-UI, and Framer Motion.

 ## Features